 Attorney at Bort Law

-For more than 30 years, Shelley Bobman has empowered hundreds of clients make informed and intelligent decisions regarding the outcome of matters relating to separation, divorce and custody.
+For more than 40 years, Shelley has empowered hundreds of clients to make informed and intelligent decisions regarding the outcome of matters relating to separation, divorce and custody.

 Individuals facing a life transition such as separation and divorce need an empathetic advocate to provide professional and compassionate guidance.
 Shelley ascertains the client’s concerns and goals before discussing various options, which include the traditional court process, mediation and the collaborative process.
 She encourages clients to resolve disputes amicably and peacefully, to minimize the impact on the family.

 Shelley provides mediation services to those couples seeking a neutral party to facilitate and manage the negotiation process.
 In a collaborative case, she provides legal advice and advocacy that a mediator cannot offer.
-Other professionals are retained, such as a mental health professional, who provides support with communicating and/or parenting, and an accountant or financial advisor to assist with cash flow analysis, alimony and child support and settlement options.
-The parties and professionals sign an agreement committing to work together outside of the court process, which gives parties complete control over the manner and timing in which an agreement is reached.
+The parties, attorneys and other professionals sign an agreement committing to work together outside of the court process, which gives parties complete control over the manner and timing in which an agreement is reached.
 Certain cases are not appropriate for mediation or collaborative process and must be litigated.
 Shelley is a skilled advocate with many years of courtroom experience.
-She has successfully tried cases involving support, custody, equitable distribution, protection from abuse and adoption in Montgomery, Chester, Delaware and Bucks Counties.
+She has successfully tried cases in all aspects of family law in Montgomery, Chester, Delaware, Berks, and Bucks Counties.

 With decades of experience, Shelley has written and presented extensively about the financial impact of divorce, custody issues, and prenuptial agreements.
 She is available to consult on these and other family law related issues.